Deposit Photos

 The thought of divorce often makes people think of bitter battles in family court.
 Many spouses who choose to end a marriage do not agree about issues related to property division, financial support or child custody.

-They litigate in family court while pursuing a contested divorce.
-A judge then decides what is appropriate given family circumstances and Texas state law.
-Some people do not realize that litigation is not the only option for divorce proceedings.
+They litigate in family court while pursuing a contested divorce, where a judge then decides what is appropriate given family circumstances and Texas state law.
+However, many people do not realize that litigation is not the only option for divorce proceedings.
 In fact, it should be the last option in most cases.
-Mediation is an alternative way to resolve disputes and proceed with a divorce in Texas.
+Mediation is an alternative way to resolve disputes and proceed with a divorce in Texas, offering families a more collaborative approach to addressing marital disputes.

 How can couples decide if mediation is a good option in their case?